yairm210/PurityKotlinCompilerPlugin/Readme.md

 `

-### 👷 Project Structure
+### Project Structure

-*  <kbd>lib</kbd> - A Kotlin Multiplatform project which applies a gradle plugin(compiler.plugin.helloworld) which triggers the compiler plugin.
+- <kbd>lib</kbd> - A Kotlin Multiplatform project which applies a gradle plugin (compiler.plugin.helloworld) which triggers the compiler plugin.
-*  <kbd>compiler-plugin</kbd> - This module contains the Kotlin Compiler Plugin
+- <kbd>compiler-plugin</kbd> - This module contains the Kotlin Compiler Plugin
-*  <kbd>gradle-plugin</kbd> - This module contains the gradle plugin which trigger the compiler plugin
+- <kbd>gradle-plugin</kbd> - This module contains the gradle plugin which trigger the compiler plugin

 ## Acknowledgments